noir-lang/noir/docs/docs/how_to/debugger/debugging_with_the_repl.md

 x:Field = 0x01
 ```

-As a result of stepping, we have now hydrated variable `x`, whose initial value comes from the witness map.
+As a result of stepping, the variable `x`, whose initial value comes from the witness map, is now in context and returned by `vars`.

 ```
 > next